gscott04/24su-3200-project-template/README.md

 ## User Personas

-Within Summer Sync we have four users personas.
-We have Katy Ito, a Guardian of a child at a camp using the summer sync site, Jackie Saturn, A camp counselor working at one of our many camps, Chad Cheese, A Camp Director here at summersync and Stephanie Black the head of Outreach here at summersync.
+Within Summer Sync we have four users personas:
+- Katy Ito, the guardian of a camper at a camp that uses SummerSync.
+- Jackie Saturn, a camp counselor for a camp that uses SummerSync.
+- Chad Cheese, a camp director for a camp that uses SummerSync.
+- Stephanie Black, a member of the administrative team for SummerSync.

 ### Tasks Pages and the Site!